yajurvendrasinh/interview-tech-prep/grace_hopper_2015/pinterest.md

 ### Problem #1

-Find top words using Pinterest APIs and Python
+Find top words using Pinterest APIs and Python.

 ####Objective